 JWST guide stars are selected for the Fine Guidance Sensor (FGS) based on several factors related to telescope pointing and suitability of the star.
 Tools and reports are available to visualize availability of guide stars for a target.

-The JWST proposal planning system is currently using the Guide Star Catalog (GSC) version 2.3 (that is spatially correlated and augmented with the 2MASS Point Source Catalog) for the selection of guide stars and reference stars.
-This is the same catalog currently in use for HST.
-The STScI Archive Sciences Branch is in the process of incorporating GAIA astrometric catalog data into the GSC as they become available to improve catalog positional accuracy.
-Stellar data from the Sloan Digital Sky Survey (SDSS), and the VISTA1 Hemisphere Survey (VHS) are also being incorporated.
-SDSS and VHS stellar data will improve the quality of the GSC data, particularly at the fainter magnitudes (J > 17), which is expected to significantly improve the JWST guide star availability at higher Galactic latitudes.
-This updated catalog will be referred to as GSC2.4, and will be ready for JWST observation planning no later than Nov.
-2017.
+The JWST proposal planning system is currently using the Guide Star Catalog (GSC) version 2.4 for the selection of guide stars and reference stars.
+GSC 2.4, released for JWST use in November 2017, is a major update to the GSC used for many years for HST operations.
+GSC 2.4 is a merger of GSC 2.3 with data from 2MASS, Sloan Digital Sky Survey (SDSS) DR13, Gaia DR1, and VISTA1 Hemisphere Survey (VHS) DR4.
+SDSS and VHS stellar data improve the quality of the GSC, particularly at the fainter magnitudes (J > 17), which significantly improves the JWST guide star availability at higher Galactic latitudes.

 The areas where the most gains are expected in guide star availability are, in order of decreasing importance:

-- Improving the classification of objects in the guide star catalog as stellar or non-stellar.
-Analysis has shown that SDSS and VHS should be particularly helpful in this regard, especially for J > 17.
-Guiding on slightly extended sources can affect guiding accuracy.
+- Improved the classification of objects in the guide star catalog as stellar or non-stellar.
+Analysis has shown that SDSS and VHS are particularly helpful in this regard, especially for J > 17.
+Guiding on slightly extended sources can reduce guiding accuracy.

-- Adding photometric information, especially in the near infrared.
-In order to be considered a valid JWST guide star candidate, a GSC object must have photometry available in more than one bandpass so interpolations or extrapolations can be used as needed.
+- Additional photometric information, especially in the near infrared.
+In order to be considered a valid JWST guide star candidate, a GSC object must have photometry available in two or more bandpasses so interpolations or extrapolations can be used as needed.
 The more bands in which a given star has photometry available, the more accurately its total observed FGS count rate can be predicted, and the more likely guide star identification, acquisition, track, and fine guide functions will succeed.

-- Filling in coverage gaps that exist in the GSC, for example, around very bright stars or in regions of very high extinction.
+Filled in coverage gaps that existed in GSC 2.3, for example, around very bright stars or in regions of very high extinction.

 Guide star availability